jckdm/tianatime/README.md

 3.  <i>The exhibition will not (only) be an exhibition.</i>  It will be a living catalogue, a tool for sorting media, a testament to the times, and a chance to come together, albeit virtually.</span>

 One day, the enclosed artifacts and memories of traveling will not seem so distant a reality.
 Maybe then, the [Ezra Stiles Art Gallery](https://ezrastiles.yalecollege.yale.edu/spaces/art-gallery) will be able to reopen its rickety doors!
-For now, it is my pleasure to present Tiana Wang: Lifescapes in Time.
+For now, it is my pleasure to present Tiana Wang: <i>Lifescapes in Time</i>.

 J.A., Apr.
 2020

 # Live Gallery
 The live gallery is presented in two parts: 7am–7pm & 7pm–7am.